zuozhenggh/learning-library/oci-library/oci-hol/resource-manager/resource-manager/resource-manager.md

 **Note:** You can skip the steps below if you are using an user with admin privileges.
 If this were a real production system, it's both more secure and practical to create additional groups with more granular permissions.
 For example, it is likely we'd need to create a development team group that can only use predefined stacks and run jobs against it (use-orm-stack and use-orm-job, respectively).
 [Check Best Practices for IAM](https://docs.cloud.oracle.com/iaas/Content/Security/Concepts/security_features.htm#IdentityandAccessManagementIAMService).

-If you are not the adminstrator, you have to request the admin to give you permissions to manage Resource Manager Stacks by creating the following IAM policies in a compartment of your choice with the following statements:
+If you are not the administrator, you have to request the admin to give you permissions to manage Resource Manager Stacks by creating the following IAM policies in a compartment of your choice with the following statements:

   - `Allow group <group_name> to manage orm-stacks in compartment <compartment_name>`
   - `Allow group <group_name> to manage orm-jobs in compartment <compartment_name>`